 What materials are used for crochet

 - All crochet needs is a hook and yarn.
-You can use a variety of yarns, from cotton to wool, to synthetic fiber to silk to bamboo, it all depends on what you are trying to create.
+You can use a variety of yarns and yarn weights, from cotton to wool, to synthetic fiber to silk to bamboo, it all depends on what you are trying to create.
 For example cotton yarn is better for kitchen items, where wool is great for warm winter garments.
+Besides crochet hook and yarn, you might also need things like a yarn needle and stitch markers.

 What is the easiest thing to crochet

 - The easiest things to crochet are items that are rectangular and don’t require much counting.
-Potholders are the easiest to start practicing with, and once you are got them down, you can also make scarves, tea towels and blankets.
+New crocheters usually start with items like potholders are the easiest to start practicing with, and once you are got them down, you can also make scarves, tea towels and blankets.

 What are the most popular crochet items

 - Popularity of items depends on the occasion and the season.
 In winter, you will find that hats, scarves, mittens and socks are quite popular, while in summer it would be shawls, sarongs, bags and scrunchies.
-Blankets are great for baby showers.
+Blankets are great for baby showers, granny squares are great for all kinds of projects from blankets to bags to sweaters.
+For some cute free crochet patterns, check the post here.

 What should a beginner crochet

-- As a beginner, you want to start with smaller simpler items that are quick to complete and easier to handle and count.
+- As a beginner, you want to choose something for your first project that is start with smaller simpler items that are quick to complete and easier to handle and count.
 Try making rectangular items like potholders or coasters, then scarves or placemats.
+There are many free patterns and begnner crochet tutorials available for these types of projects.
+Stick to common crochet stitches.
+Choose something easy for your first stitch, like single crochet stitch, and practice to get even stitches and tension.
+If you are just beginning, you can read about what to crochet when you are too scared to start.

 What kind of yarn do you use to crochet

 - There are so many yarns out on the market, it’s exciting, but also at times overwhelming!
-When learning how to crochet, start with inexpensive synthetic or acrylic yarn.
+When learning how to crochet, start with inexpensive synthetic or acrylic yarn in a medium size aka worsted weight yarn.
 It is the easiest to handle, forgiving on being reused over and over and you won’t feel bad if at first things don’t come out right.
+To figure out how to pick the best yarn for your work (and how to read yarn labels), check out the blog post here.
 Once you feel good about your results, you can progress to pricier yarns like wools, or harder to handle yarns like silks.

 What is the easiest crochet stitch for a blanket

 - There are a few great stitches for your first blanket projects and each has its own advantage.
-You can always start with a single crochet (SC) since it’s the easiest one to learn.
+You can always start with simple stitches like single crochet (SC) since it’s the easiest one to learn.
+Any of the basic crochet stitches (single crochet stitches, half double crochet stitches, double crochet stitches, etc) would be a great place to start.
 For a list of easiest crochet stitches for a blanket, read this post here.

 How do you know what size of hook to use